 From the "steak and ale" chain restaurant gigs five and six nights a week, to the fingertip-numbing 6- hour 6-nights a week in Las Vegas and Lake Tahoe hotels, to the super-sized Country Music stages in northern California working with some cream -of- the- crop musicians. to the full circle return back to her roots playing intimate cafes, Suzanne has paid her dues and then some!
 For fun she enjoys singing locally in hometown San Diego, (as SOLO, or with a trio "Suzie & the Playboys" with Michael Philip Reed and John Pritchard) .Suzanne also loves to sing in hospitals and nursing homes and senior communities.
 When all the stars align, she's headed to the UK and Europe with a small guitar on her back, sharing her music.

-It doesn't surprise her at all that three generations, here and in Europe and the UK , sing along with her song selections.
-These are well-written songs, songs with "legs", handed down generation to generation.
+It doesn't surprise her at all that three generations, here and abroad, sing along with her song selections; these are well-written songs, songs with "legs", handed down generation to generation.
 She considers it a privilege to keep those songs going strong.
-Suzanne is sure to throw in some of her original songs as well that she has penned along her road…a road that just keeps going!
+Suzanne is sure to throw in some of her original songs as well she has penned along her road…a road that just keeps going!